cschladetsch/KAI/Library/Language/Readme.md

 - Tau

 The first two are used to access C++ systems reflected at runtime.

-The last, Tau, is used as an IDL to generate Proxt and Agent code that can be statically linked to executables that interact via a Node system based on RakNet.
+The last, Tau, is used as an IDL to generate Proxy and Agent code that can be statically linked to executables that interact via a Node system.